Mattis claims North Korea diplomacy is working

 But the tension continued Friday when North Korea said Trump was "driving the situation on the Korean peninsula to the brink of a nuclear war" with his continued rhetoric.

+Trump showed no signs of stepping back, suggesting on Twitter Friday that he had a range of military solutions to use against North Korea, should he need them.

+"Military solutions are now fully in place, locked and loaded, should North Korea act unwisely.
+Hopefully Kim Jong Un will find another path!" he wrote.

-Trump earlier showed no contrition about his remark on Wednesday that aggression by North Korea would met with "fire and fury like the world has never seen."
+Trump earlier offered no contrition for his remark on Wednesday that aggression by North Korea would met with "fire and fury like the world has never seen."
 Striking a defiant tone on Thursday evening, he told reporters: "Maybe it wasn't tough enough."

 In a lengthy exchange with reporters at his Bedminster golf resort he said past administrations had not done enough to take on North Korea and that it was time a President "stuck up for the country."